 Figure 1 shows the steps of the VeriMove design flow.
 The components of VeriMove that were added to VeriSolid are highlighted in yellow.
 Mandatory steps are represented by solid arrows, while optional steps are represented by dashed arrows.
 In step 1), the developer input is given.
 Like VeriSolid, VeriMove utilizes a graphical user interface (GUI), which allows the user to create and edit the transition system representation of the smart contract.
 If the developer already has Move source code, then they can use the FSM generator to automatically create the transition system and use the GUI to further refine the model.
 In step 2), if code input is provided, the FSM generator will convert the code into a transition system.
-The verification loop starts at the next step.
-In step 3), the language parser simplifies the Move statements in each transition into a series of simple Move expressions.
-Steps 4-8) are identical to the workflow in VeriSolid [20].
+Step 3) begins the verification loop.
+The language parser simplifies the Move statements in each transition into a series of simple Move expressions.
+Steps 4-8) are identical to the workflow in VeriSolid [23].
 Here, the transition system is converted to a BIP model.
 The model properties are given by the user in natural language templates, which are converted into CTL properties.
 The BIP model and CTL properties are given to an NuSMV solver which verifies the model with respect to the properties.
 Finally, Once the developer is satisfied with the verified model, step 9) generates the equivalent Move source code.